5G Chip Makers: Top 12 companies innovating in this domain and their activities

 Those investments would be made in four key areas: artificial intelligence (AI), fifth-generation mobile network technology, electronic components for future cars, and biopharmaceuticals.

-To expand its AI capability, Samsung will be increasing the number of researchers to 1,000 across its global AI centers in the U.K., Canada, Russia, U.S., and South Korea.
+To expand its AI capability, Samsung will be increasing the number of researchers to 1,000 across its global AI centers in the UK, Canada, Russia, the US, and South Korea.

 Samsung Electronics is currently the world’s largest smartphone-maker but also boasts a very strong semiconductor business that supplies chips to companies such as Apple.

-Further, Samsung Electronics said on Wednesday that there is a possibility it might delay or cut its investment in 5G technology in the wake of the COVID-19 crisis.
+In April 2020, Samsung announced that there is a possibility it might delay or cut its investment in 5G technology in the wake of the COVID-19 crisis.

-Huawei has “approximately 96,000 employees in R&D”, representing 49% of its workforce.
-Huawei achieved 85,000 patents in 2019.
-Not surprising for a company that last year invested 15.3% of its revenue, about $17 billion USD, into R&D. As of early 2017, 10% of 1450 patents essential for 5G networks were in Chinese hands in which the majority belongs to Huawei and ZTE.
+Huawei has approximately 96,000 employees in R&D, representing 49% of its workforce.
+By 2019, Huawei had achieved 85,000 patents in its portfolio.
+It’s not surprising for a company that last year invested 15.3% of its revenue, i.e., about $17 billion USD, into R&D. As of early 2017, 10% of 1450 patents essential for 5G networks were in Chinese hands in which the majority belongs to Huawei and ZTE.

 The company wants to involve AI in 5G which according to them is a much more integral element of Huawei’s 5G strategy.
 The company also plans to launch a full range of Huawei commercial equipment including wireless access networks, core networks, and devices.

 The breadth of Huawei’s 2019 Annual Report is staggering and reveals a company undaunted by myriad obstacles.
-Though it is its leadership in enterprise 5G, cloud, and AI that distinguishes Huawei most in the technology space, one cannot help but recognize its continued success in smartphone design and market share.
+Through its leadership in enterprise 5G, cloud, and AI distinguishes Huawei in the technology space, one cannot help but recognize its continued success in smartphone design and market share.